. . click this link for the discussion below of the Polimeni Sidewalk Plan.

 - Our Council members must actively and vigilantly serve the interests of Schenectady’s residents, and speak out when Mayoral proposals, Department action or inaction, or Corporation Counsel opinions, need to be further investigated and explained.

-ACTIVE PROPONENT: Far too often, it seems, John Polimeni comes off as “Professor D-Minus“, willing to settle for projects and resolutions that are simply not ready for public unveiling; not sufficiently thought-through or detailed; not practical, and sometimes simply not wise.
-We deserve quality legislative proposals that could garner A’s and B’s if graded.
+ACTIVE PROPONENT of QUESTIONABLE PROGRAMS: Far too often, it seems, John Polimeni comes off as “Professor D-Minus“, willing to settle for projects and resolutions that are simply not ready for public unveiling; not sufficiently thought-through or detailed; not practical, and sometimes simply not wise.
+We deserve quality legislative proposals that could garner A’s and B’s if graded objectively and with the public interest in mind.
+For example:

 SIDEWALK ASSESSMENT DISTRICT